-An increasing number of 360˚ Panorama photographers are hosting their final project files on the Amazon S3 platform.
-This tutorial provides step-by-step instructions on how to configure, upload and publish Pano2VR or Krpano project folders on S3.
+More and more 360˚ Panorama photographers are hosting their final project files on the Amazon S3 platform.
+This tutorial provides step-by-step instructions on how to configure an S3 bucket, upload and publish the tour.

 The panorama below is the final result of the tutorial and is embedded using the S3 Link URL in an iFrame.